 Longdong is located just over an hour’s drive from Taipei, south of Keelung on highway 2.
 If you’re planning to visit, it’s strongly suggested that you check with local climbers on the status of bolts in the cliff side, because the salty air tends to erode them relatively quickly.
 The Taiwan Central Weather Bureau has good information on the local weather, and you can find updated information about the climbing conditions on Taiwan Rocks. –by Matt Gibson

-If you enjoyed reading about Taipei’s Top 5 Eco-Friendly Outdoor Activities, you might also like:
+If you enjoyed reading about Taipei’s Top 5 Ecotourism Attractions, you might also like: